mzoesch/SEP-WS2324/README.md

 ### Game Cards

 The game has 32 cards, 16 of which are used when playing with 2 to 4 players.
 The other 16 are added to the game when playing with 5 to 8 players.
 Each different card name represents someone at the royal residence.
-Each card has a number in the upper left corner—the higher the number, the closer that person is to the Princess.
+Each card has a number in the upper left corner — the higher the number, the closer that person is to the Princess.
 At the bottom of each card, a text box describes the effect that occurs when the card is discarded. <p>

 ### Tokens of Affection